DataDog/documentation/content/en/dashboards/faq/i-m-switching-between-the-sum-min-max-avg-aggregators-but-the-values-look-the-same.md

 When using the `sum`/`min`/`max`/`avg` aggregators, you are looking across multiple series, not at points within a single series.
 So if the query is scoped to its most granular level, it's possible that switching between those aggregators doesn't change the values you're seeing.

-For example, let's say you break down web requests by `host` and `path`, where you'll get a series for each combination.
+For example, if you break down web requests by `host` and `path`, where you get a series for each combination.
 The data at a particular time may look like:

 | Metric Name  | Tags                      | Value |
 | ------------ | ------------------------- | ----- |